 Solution: For a maximum bending moment at section 18 m from left support, the loads should be placed such that the average load on AC should be less than or equal to the average load on CB.

 When a 4 kN load crosses C, the average load on AC is less than the average load on CB.
 So keep 4 kN at C to get a maximum bending moment at C.

-Note 3: When a series of wheel loads are moving on a simply supported beam, then to get a maximum bending moment under a chosen load, keep the loads such that the chosen load and the resultant of all loads are equidistant from the centre of the beam.
-The maximum bending moment occurs under the chosen load but not at the centre.
+Note 3: When a series of wheel loads are moving on a simply supported beam, then to get a maximum bending moment under a chosen load, keep the loads such that the chosen load and the resultant of all loads are equidistant from the center of the beam.
+The maximum bending moment occurs under the chosen load but not at the center.

 Example: A train of two-point loads of 150 kN and 100 kN, spaced 5 m apart, crosses the beam from left to right with a 100 kN load leading.
 Determine the maximum sagging bending moment under 150 kN load.